Nina Hagen: 1976–1979: Migration to West Germany and Nina Hagen Band

 The circumstances surrounding the family's emigration were exceptional: Biermann was granted permission by East German authorities to perform a televised concert in Cologne, but denied permission to re-cross the border to his adopted home country.
 Hagen submitted an application to leave the country.
 In it, she claimed to be Biermann's biological daughter, and threatened to become "the next" Wolf Biermann if not allowed to rejoin her father.
 Just four days later her request was granted, and she settled in Hamburg, where she was signed to a CBS-affiliated record label.
-Her label advised her to acclimatise herself to Western culture through travel, and she arrived in London during the height of the punk rock movement.
+Her label advised her to acclimatize herself to Western culture through travel, and she arrived in London during the height of the punk rock movement.
 Hagen was quickly taken up by a circle that included The Slits.

-Back in West Germany by mid-1977, Hagen formed the Nina Hagen Band in West Berlin's Kreuzberg district.
-They released their self-titled debut album, Nina Hagen Band in late 1978: it included the single "TV-Glotzer" (a cover of "White Punks on Dope" by The Tubes, though with entirely different German lyrics), and "Auf'm Bahnhof Zoo", about West Berlin's then-notorious Berlin Zoologischer Garten station.
-The album also included a version of "Rangehn" ("Go for It"), a song she had previously recorded in East Germany, but with different music.
+Back in West Germany, by mid-1977, Hagen formed the Nina Hagen Band in West Berlin's Kreuzberg district.
+They released their self-titled debut album, Nina Hagen Band in late 1978: it included the single "TV-Glotzer" (a cover of "White Punks on Dope" by The Tubes, though with entirely different German lyrics), and "Auf'm Bahnhof Zoo", about West-Berlin's then-notorious Berlin Zoologischer Garten station.
+The album also included a version of "Rangehn" ("Go for it"), a song she had previously recorded in East-Germany, but with different music.